 When working with clients, I focus on all three parts and I love to give them little tips and tricks to make it easier to maintain with a quick pick up.
 That five minutes every night means saving an hour on the weekend.
 Time I’d rather be spending with my family.
 Time I’d rather be spending with my friends.
 Time I’d rather be relaxing on the couch with a glass of wine.

 Every time I leave a room, I glance around to see if there is anything that needs to go with me.
 Every night before bed, I walk around the house and get everything put away from the night and set up for the morning.
-It feels never ending.
+It can feel never ending.
 However, I never feel overwhelmed by my house and I can always find exactly what I need when I need it.

 Let’s be real: it’s hard work.
 At the end of a long day, the last thing I want to do is pick up a bunch of toys or wash dishes, but I do it anyways.
 Because organizing is an ongoing process and it’s always easier to keep up than it is to catch up.